PROJECTS

 Reviews & Interviews

-Interview with Playwright, Screenwriter, and Novelist Colette Freedman, Lunch Ticket (forthcoming)
+“Make Art Because You Love It”: An Interview with Colette Freedman, Lunch Ticket

 An Ode to Lynch and Los Angeles: Bobbi Jene Smith Reflects on Her Two-Year Residency with LA Dance Project, Flaunt.